ggggabe/flask_template/README.md

 ###makeflask

-This little guy is just to facilitate quick creation of flask projects
+This little guy is just to facilitate quick creation of flask projects:

+Dependencies:
+    virtualenv
+    python 2.7+

+1.Create a project file structure

+2.Create a git repository

+3.Create a virtual environment

+4.Install flask

+5.Create router.py